julianbaltuttis/ir_task_01/docs/Roadmap for Project and Report.md

 ### Questions

 - What does **human assessor** mean in this context?
+Not relevant.
 - Are we supposed to analyse and evaluate the contents of the args.me database?
+Depends on the lab report.
 - What are the different argument retrieval models?